siddhsuresh/siddhsuresh/README.md

 ## 🚀 About Me

-B.Tech in Computer Science with a Specialization in Cyber Physcical Systems from VIT
+B.Tech in Computer Science with a Specialization in Cyber Physcical Systems from Vellore Institute of Technolody, Chennai Campus

 I am a self taught full stack developer, an open-source contributer and enthusiastic about learning and experimenting with latest technologies.